FruitfulSystems/awesome/readme.md

 This is a hard fork of sindresorhus/awesome and reorganized to suit my needs but hopefully it's useful to others.
 I love awesome lists and I have a bit of OCD with knowledge bases and ontologies.

+This repo is still a work in progress to get it up to snuff.Especially the table of contents and even the general organization.

-I will be filling out the rest of the broader categories over time as the upstream repo is clearly and understandably IT based.
+I foresee this list to be a lot bigger than the original awesome list becuase I will be filling out the rest of the broader categories over time as the upstream repo is clearly and understandably IT based.
 It is a github repo after all.
+This means that I might make the base readme only the table of contents that link to the downstream categories, such as IT, Health, Economics etc. This is TBD.

 # Table of contents